Will Data Science in Healthcare Overcome Its Many Roadblocks?

 Training data assessment for drug discovery

-AI-based subject progress analysis in a clinical trial
+AI based subject progress analysis in a clinical trial

-• AI in genomics research18,19.
+- AI in genomics research.

 Systems and applications like this require access to patient data — perhaps the most politically and socially volatile topic in debates over the future of data science and machine learning.
-Since this represents a major impediment to progress21, and since it tends to dominate the discourse, let's examine the obstacles, and consider possible remedies.
+Since this represents a major impediment to progress, and since it tends to dominate the discourse, let's examine the obstacles, and consider possible remedies.

-Meet our data science practitioners
+Meet our data science practitioners to collaborate on your project

 The Fragmented State of Healthcare Data

-The World Health Organization has acknowledged22 the problems of scale and cost in transitioning healthcare data from paper to digital.
+The World Health Organization has acknowledged the problems of scale and cost in transitioning healthcare data from paper to digital.
 Besides highly politicized issues around privacy (which we shall examine), the budgetary demands and long-term commitment needed to fulfil digitization strategies face a number of challenges:

-• The limited length of political administrations under pressure to achieve shorter-term victories.
+- The limited length of political administrations under pressure to achieve shorter-term victories.

 The Outlook for Healthcare Digitization

 The political aspect of healthcare data-gathering and disclosure is difficult to solve, particularly where it reveals inequalities.
 If the route to saving lives and money with machine learning is via naked disclosure of real-world healthcare data/statistics (which may upset governments' more favorable interpretations), the key to progress may be more diplomatic than scientific in nature.
-Misleading government management of healthcare data systems and statistics predates the pandemic47,48 and, sadly, seems likely to survive it.
+Misleading government management of healthcare data systems and statistics predates the pandemic and, sadly, seems likely to survive it.

 If a single large country cannot standardize an EHR system, a global standard seems even more unlikely.
 The best solution may be cross-systems translation matrices that use robotic process automation (RPA) to extract and homogenize variously-sourced data for the purposes of training AI healthcare and medical research models.
 Federated solutions may also help, as we'll see later.